Coats to Wear Over a Suit: A Men’s Outerwear Guide

 What is a Trench Coat?

 The cotton trench coat is a knee-length double-breasted jacket with a fabric belt and buckle.
-Its design can be traced back to Thomas Burberry (yes, that Burberry) who helped popularize it when he switched from wool to cotton to allow the coat to be worn in more versatile conditions.
-They were adopted en masse by British forces during WW1, giving the jacket an appropriate and grim backstory.
+It’s design traces back to Thomas Burberry (yes, that Burberry) who helped popularize it when he switched from wool to cotton to allow the coat to be worn in more versatile conditions.
+British forces adopted them en masse during WWI, giving the jacket an appropriate and grim backstory.
 After the war, military surplus trench coats were given away, which led to their popularity amongst civilians.

-While the traditional design elements like the epaulettes and belted waist can be a bit distracting for some, trench coats are a solid layering choice.
-Especially for the transition seasons of the spring and fall when you’re often commuting during hours where the air can be chillier than its midday apex.
+While the traditional design elements like the epaulettes and belted waist can be a bit distracting for some, trench coats are a solid layering choice as far as coats to wear over a suit go.
+In particular, we love trench coats over a suit for the transition seasons of the spring and fall (often called shoulder season) when you’re often commuting during hours where the air can be chillier than its midday apex.

 Bundled Up

-Now that you know which types of coats you can wear over your suit, you can say ‘bring it on, Winter’ without any second thought.
+Now that you know our favorite recommendations for types of coats to wear over a suit, you can say ‘bring it on, Winter’ without any second thought.
 What do you wear over your suit when the weather is cold?
 Drop a comment below and let us know!

 Like What You See?
 There's More.